Salvador, Brazil: A complete travel guide with the top things to do

 Here are some extra tips for you to make the most of your trip to Salvador.
 Check them out:

-Study about the destination
+Learn about the destination

-Study about some events and characters from Salvador that were important for the city’s history, such as: Neguinho do Samba, Irmã Dulce, Luís Gama, Dorival Caymmi, Mãe Menininha do Gantois, Mestre Bimba, Batatinha, Carlinhos Brown.
+Learn about some events and characters from Salvador that were important for the city’s history, such as: Neguinho do Samba, Irmã Dulce, Luís Gama, Dorival Caymmi, Mãe Menininha do Gantois, Mestre Bimba, Batatinha, Carlinhos Brown.

 We also recommend that you watch these documentaries: